-It's true that the influx of antibacterial cleaners seems to have overtaken many areas, but you're right to question whether or not you need to use antibacterial cleaners in your home.
+It is true that the influx of antibacterial cleaners seems to have flooded the market, and you are right to question whether or not you need to use antibacterial cleaners in your home.

-According to many studies, regular soap or detergent and water is enough to wash away dirt, bacteria, and viruses.
-Proper handwashing doesn't need the added benefit of an antibacterial cleaner, to thoroughly clean hands.
+According to many studies, regular soap or detergent and water are enough to wash away dirt, bacteria, and viruses.
+Proper handwashing does not need the added benefit of an antibacterial cleaner to thoroughly clean hands.
 The same is true for your home.
 Regular cleaning with soaps and detergents will remove much of the harmful bacteria and viruses.

-One of the problems with the use of antibacterial cleaners is that, to be effective, they need to be left on the surface for up to two minutes before being wiped away.
-Many people are not patient enough to allow the antibacterial cleaners to have time to work.
+One of the problems with the use of antibacterial cleaners is that to be effective, they need to be left on the surface for up to two minutes before being wiped away.
+Many people are not patient enough to allow antibacterial cleaners to have time to work.
 For this reason, there is not enough evidence to suggest that antibacterial cleaners are effectively used to kill the viruses that are responsible for many common illnesses.

-Another issue in the use of antibacterial cleaners is that some germs are actually beneficial to our health.
-Some experts worry that completely wiping out all traces of germs will mess up the balance of a person's good bacteria that is there to help a person remain healthy.
+Another issue in the use of antibacterial cleaners is that some germs are beneficial to our health.
+Some experts worry that trying to wipe out all traces of bacteria will mess up the balance of a person's good bacteria that is there to help a person remain healthy.

 There are benefits to antibacterial cleaners.
-While washing with soap and water removes a lot by itself, proper use of antibacterial cleansers does reduce the amount of bacteria further for a short span of time, which may be a help in households where someone is ill or has immune problems.
+While washing with soap and water removes a lot of dirt and germs by itself, proper use of antibacterial cleansers does reduce bacteria for a short time span, which may be a help in households where someone is ill or has immune problems.

 Overall, proper food handling and handwashing techniques along with regular cleaning with soap or detergent and water should be enough to keep your family healthy.
-Families who wish to use antibacterial cleaners should not worry that their use will lead to antibiotic-resistant strains of bacteria, but should follow the instructions to fully utilize the antibacterial properties.
+Families who wish to use antibacterial cleaners should not worry that their use will lead to antibiotic-resistant strains of bacteria, but should follow the instructions to utilize the antibacterial properties fully.